drcmda/react-contextual/API.md

 subscribe(UsersContext, (users, props) => ({ user: users[props.id] }))(Component)
 ```

 Example 3: Mapping several contexts is also possible, just wrap them into an array.
+The props you receive in the selector (the 2nd argument) will also be wrapped as an array, where the order of props matches the order of the providers.

 ```js
 subscribe([ThemeContext, CountContext], ([theme, count]) => ({ theme, count }))(Component)